Mu-L/Monitorian/README.md

 ### Command-line arguments

  - As part of testing, you can store persistent arguments in `Command-line arguments` in the hidden menu.
 They will be tested along with current arguments when this app starts.
- - For example, if you want to fix this app's language to English (default), set `/lang en` in this box.
+ - For example, if you want this app to always use English language (default), set `/lang en` in this box.

 ### Exceptions